 Field-hunting tip

-Look in fumaroles country — that is the host setting where hieratite typically forms.
+Look in fumaroles country, the host setting where hieratite typically forms.
 If you start seeing malladrite, cryptohalite, sulphur in float, you are in the right ground.
 Field specimens usually show a crusts, granular masses, small prismatic crystals habit, so train your eye for that shape before scanning the outcrop.